terry2012/mobile_crawler/README.md

 # mobile_crawler

-This is a simple crawler to collect web pages of mobile pages.
+This is a simple crawler to collect web pages of mobile version.

 #### Install